cicwi/WalnutReconstructionCodes/README.md

 # WalnutReconstructionCodes
-This is a collection of Python and MATLAB scripts for loading, pre-processing and reconstructing the X-ray CT projection data as described in
+This is a collection of Python and MATLAB scripts for loading, pre-processing and reconstructing X-ray CT projection data of 42 walnuts as described in

 "A Cone-Beam X-Ray CT Data Collection Designed for Machine Learning" by Henri Der Sarkissian, Felix Lucka, Maureen van Eijnatten,